Want to study a health psychology Master’s in Birmingham? Our MSc Health Psychology is accredited by the British Psychological Society (BPS).

 The aim of this module is to allow you to apply your theoretical understanding of applied research methods in health psychology 1 and 2 by developing an independent health psychology research project which includes conducting a mini-systematic review.

-If you have any questions about the course, please contact Helen McEwan for more details.
+If you have any questions about the course, please contact Kathrina Connabeer for more details.

 The Society and its members develop, promote and apply psychology for the public good.
 They enhance the efficiency and usefulness of psychologists by setting high standards of professional education and knowledge, and cover all areas of psychological research and practice.